bhk/rio/concepts.md

 The first Rio implementation is a "bootstrap".
 The focus is on simplicity, not performance and feature richness.
-It does not compile, and it does not perform partial evaluation.
+It does not compile, and it does not perform early evaluation.
 The goal is to enable a Rio implementation written in Rio as quickly as possible to reduce the time spent on non-Rio code that will not automatically translate to all Rio-supported environments.